Helix128/ShadowFix/README.md

 <img width="1093" height="598" alt="imagen" src="https://github.com/user-attachments/assets/f32a5687-f652-4a74-93de-92800b37ec2e" />

-## Installation
-To install this mod, either install it via Thunderstore or put the .dll file in the game's BepInEx/plugins directory.

 ## Mod settings
 The mod has 5 settings in its config file (located at (GameDirectory)/BepInEx/config/ShadowFix.cfg)